Skip to content

 The trick for teen hair is leaning on clips, elastics, and braids instead of daily heat — it's faster and kinder to your hair.
 Save the flat iron for occasions and use a heat protectant when you do.
 For heat-free waves, our overnight heatless curls method is a favorite.

-The claw clip half-up works with every hair texture and every outfit — it is the rare style that looks equally right with a hoodie as with a going-out top.
-Experiment with different clip sizes, materials, and colors to match your aesthetic.
+The messy claw-clip bun is the rare style that looks equally right with a hoodie and with a going-out top, and it survives a school day precisely because it was never neat to begin with — if it slides loose by fifth period, reclip it in another three seconds.
 For more gathered styling ideas, see our ponytail guide and updo guide.
 A large tortoiseshell clip or a bold acrylic color makes the clip itself a statement accessory.

-The claw-clip half-up — three seconds, all day
+The messy claw-clip bun — three seconds, all day

 2. The Slicked-Back Low Bun